 Preheat oven to 375 degrees.
 Yields about 48 cookies.

-Combine all ingredients except candy in large mixing bowl.
+Combine all ingredients except candy in a large mixing bowl.
 Mix until dough forms.

 Shape into balls and roll each in sugar.
 Place on ungreased cookie sheets.